-- 4.5 In addition, the MASH team can provide advice and guidance on safeguarding and child protection/safeguarding matters. - 4.6 All action is taken in line with the following guidance: - DfE guidance (2018) Keeping Children Safe in Education - Working Together to Safeguard Children (2018) published by HM Government - Bournemouth, Dorset and Poole Inter-Agency Safeguarding Procedures & Guidance, accessed through www.lscb.co.uk - What to do if you're worried a child is being abused Government Guidance (2015) - 4.7 The school has a designated teacher; Mr Nick O'Connor, Deputy Headteacher for Looked After Children (LAC) - 4.8 The designated teacher on commencement of sections 4 to 6 of the Children and Social Work Act 2017, has the responsibility to promote the educational achievement of children who are looked after (as above) and those children who have left care though adoption, gone home, gone to extended family, special guardianship or child arrangement orders or who were adopted from the state care outside England and Wales. - 4.9 A previously looked after child potentially remains vulnerable and all staff should have skills knowledge and understanding to keep previously looked after children safe.
+4.5 In addition, the MASH team can provide advice and guidance on safeguarding and child protection matters.

+4.6 All action is taken in line with the following guidance:

+- DfE guidance (2019) Keeping Children Safe in Education - Working Together to Safeguard Children (2018) published by HM Government - Pan-Dorset Safeguarding Children Partnership procedures, accessed through bournemouth-poole-lscb.org.uk/ - What to do if you're worried a child is being abused Government Guidance (2015)

+4.7 The school has a designated teacher; Mr Nick O'Connor, Deputy Headteacher for Looked After Children (LAC)

+4.8 The designated teacher on commencement of sections 4 to 6 of the Children and Social Work Act 2017, has the responsibility to promote the educational achievement of children who are looked after (as above) and those children who have left care though adoption, special guardianship or child arrangement orders or who were adopted form the state care outside England and Wales.

+4.9 A previously looked after child potentially remains vulnerable and all staff should have skills knowledge and understanding to keep previously looked after children safe.
 When dealing with looked after children and previously looked after children it is important that all agencies work together, and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group.
 4.10 The Designated teacher must have appropriate training and the relevant qualifications and experience.